ess-dive-community/essdive-sample-id-metadata/README.md

 ## Funding and acknowledgements

+Funding for the development of ESS-DIVE's Sample ID and metadata reporting format was provided by the US Deparment of Energy (DOE), Biological and Environmental Research Program, Earth and Environmental Systems Sciences Division, Data Management

 ## Recommended Citation

 _**Please cite the SESAR IGSN guide and/or schema, and ESS-DIVE's modified version for Environmental Systems Science Samples when describing sample collection and data management methods in your related datasets and publications.**_